Whistleblower Retaliation

 (2) “the retaliation was motivated, at least in part, by the employee’s engaging in [that] protected activity.”

 A claim may be stated under the whistleblower protection section even when no FCA lawsuit has been filed.
-The qui tam whistleblower is not required to know that the investigation could lead to filing a claim under the FCA.
+The qui tam whistleblower is not required to know that the investigation could lead to filing a claim under the False Claims Act.
 The policy reason behind this decision is that if the qui tam whistleblower were required to know this, it would result in decreased protected whistleblowing under the statute; the statute would only protect a person versed in the law.

 Therefore, conducting an investigation without knowledge of the existence of the FCA is considered “in furtherance of” an action under the whistleblower section.
-A qui tam whistleblower will be protected regardless of whether he has filed a FCA lawsuit or whether the government has initiated an investigation.
+A qui tam whistleblower will be protected regardless of whether he has filed a FCA qui tam lawsuit or whether the government has initiated an investigation.

 State employees cannot sue for retaliation under the FCA because the Eleventh Amendment grants sovereign immunity to the states.
 Congress can only abrogate that immunity if it uses unequivocal statutory language.
 Since the language of section 3730(h) is silent on the issue, the courts have barred retaliation suits based on the Eleventh Amendment.
 Furthermore, the Supreme Court has held that states are not “persons” subject to suit within the meaning of the False Claims Act.